0xor0ne/awesome-list/topics/cybersec.md

 * ["A story about tampering EDRs"][293]
 * ["Abusing undocumented features to spoof PE section headers"][139]
 * ["All cops are broadcasting: TETRA under scrutiny"][237]
+* ["An analysis of an in-the-wild iOS Safari WebContent to GPU Process exploit"][392]
 * ["Analysis on legit tools abused in human operated ransomware"][4]
 * "Analysis of CVE-2023-3519 in Citrix ADC and NetScaler Gateway":
   * [Part 1][196]